 - Consider the possibility that you won’t achieve every goal

 - Think positively and try not to consider failure as an option

-Understanding what you want to accomplish from your blog, will make sure you’re starting off on the right foot.
+Understanding what you want to accomplish with your blog, will make sure you’re starting off on the right foot.

 If you have multiple objectives, prioritize them, and work to achieve them in that order.
 Then, you should select your metrics and benchmarking data, to determine a format of tracking your performance.